dabomb1004/healthai/README.md

 7. Now that you are in your virtual environment install Python Flask: pip install Flask

-8. Now All the packages are already installed inside of the venv folder in this github.
-However if you type in 'flask run' in the command line and get an error saying a package is missing or you would like to install these packages yourself Go on to Install Required Packages section below.
-If not, head on over to Run Website section.
+8.Now you will need to install the required packages.
+Some packages have already been installed and placed in the venv folder.
+But go through the Install Required Packages to complete it.

 # Install Required Packages